cinoti/helloworld/README.md

 itself.
 In a time span of trillions of years, higher frequencies slow down and accumulate into dense zones.
-Like the the CMB.
+Like the CMB.
 The lower frequencies get closer together over time, because  lower frequencies change slower than higher frequency.
 Eventually, many many trillions of years EM waves become